petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/setting-default-permissions.md

 {bdg-secondary}`Liferay DXP 2024.Q3+/Portal 7.4 GA132+`

-With the new default permissions setting, you can define a set of default permissions for Liferay pages.
-This setting is available at the instance and site levels.
-To configure the same defaults for all sites in your instance, you can use the instance level configuration.
-If you want to set defaults for specific sites, you can do so at the site level.
+You can define a set of default permissions for Liferay pages.
+The default permissions setting is available at both instance and site scopes.
+Use the instance scope to configure defaults for all sites in your instance.
+To affect a single site, set defaults at the site scope.

 To configure permissions at the instance level,